 The Saker blog is not a news aggregation website, at least not as a rule.
-While I have special arrangements made with a very short list of authors (currently Pepe Escobar and Alexander Mercouris), I do not, as a rule, re-post materials already posted elsewhere on the Internet.
+While I have special arrangements made with two authors, I do not, as a rule, re-post materials already posted elsewhere on the Internet.
 I try to post exclusively original materials, at least in the ‘analyses’ and the ‘guest posts’ sections (the “war news” and “watch list” sections are specifically designed to repost external videos or documents which we find on the Internet, but not specifically submitted to us).

 If we accept your contribution, and unless you specifically say otherwise, it will be posted under the Creative Commons CC-BY-SA 4.0 International license (creativecommons.org/licenses/by-sa/4.0).
 This means that once it is posted here, everybody will be free to not only re-post/share it elsewhere in any medium or format but also to adapt/modify it for any purpose, even commercially.
 In other words, as long as I am first to publish it, once it is published it belongs to you and everybody else.
 My goal is not to make money or seek personal fame or recognition, but to promote alternative ideas/views.
 That is called “copyleft“, the exact opposite of “copyright”, which I like to call “copywrong” and which I loathe.